Amanda Ellison is a Northumberland-based teacher and writer.

-With nothing more than an enthusiastically sharpened pencil, an expectant notebook and a heart full of brio, I started writing professionally after quarter of a century as an English teacher - and even longer as an amateur scribbler.
+With nothing more than an enthusiastically sharpened pencil, a notebook and a heart full of brio, she put pen to paper after quarter of a century as an English teacher - and even longer as an amateur scribbler.

-When not writing or teaching, I am most likely to be found with my head stuck in a book (chances are it's Nordic or Russian on some level), avoiding domestic chores, and always drinking scalding hot white tea or strong - indeed, headache-inducing -black coffee.
-Or stroking my labradoodle...
+When not writing or teaching, she probably has her head stuck in a book (chances are it's Nordic or Russian), while studiously avoiding domestic chores.
+And always drinking scalding hot tea or strong black coffee.

 "Amanda has an attention to detail that assured me that her professionalism is authentic.
 I'm lucky to have worked with her."

 Jim Sheehan - Author

 "Thank you so much for writing such a wonderful review for my book.
 I am so grateful that you took the time to read it and go into such detail."